kadirahq/flow-router/README.md

 #### FlowRouter.reactiveCurrent()

 Sometimes we need to watch for the current route reactively.
 Then you can use this.
-But, avoid using this inside template helpers.
+But, avoid using this as possible as you can.

 ## Difference with Iron Router